-This briefing paper summarizes recent actions taken by the U.S. Department of Homeland Security (DHS) authorizing the use of parole authority since the 2011 Senior Plenary Session of the Interagency Group on Insular Areas (IGIA).
-The Secretary of Homeland Security has authorized the discretionary use of parole for immediate relatives of U.S. citizens, certain stateless individuals, and caregivers of critical medical or special needs individuals in the Commonwealth of the Northern Mariana Islands (CNMI).
-The Secretary may also exercise discretionary parole authority on a case-by-case basis and subject to certain conditions, to permit citizens of the Russian Federation seeking to visit Guam temporarily to enter Guam and the CNMI without a B-1/B-2 nonimmigrant visa.
+This briefing paper summarizes recent actions taken by DHS authorizing the use of parole authority since the 2011 Senior Plenary Session of the Interagency Group on Insular Areas (IGIA).
+The Secretary of Homeland Security has authorized the use of parole for immediate relatives of U.S. citizens, certain stateless individuals, and caregivers of critical medical or special needs individuals in the Commonwealth of the Northern Mariana Islands (CNMI).
+The Secretary also has decided to exercise her discretionary parole authority on a case-by-case basis to permit citizens of Russia seeking to visit Guam temporarily to be paroled into Guam instead of requiring a B-1/B-2 nonimmigrant visa.